-In addition to the 60,000-point welcome bonus after spending $4,000 within the first three months, the Sapphire Preferred Card now earns 3x points per dollar spent on dining (previously 2x), 3x points per dollar spent on online grocery purchases (previously 1x), 3x points per dollar spent on select streaming services (previously 1x), 5x points per dollar spent on travel purchases through the Chase Ultimate Rewards portal (previously 1x), and 2x points per dollar spent on travel purchases (no change).
+Sure it all starts with a massive welcome bonus: 60,000 points after spending $4,000 within the first three months.
+But the Sapphire Preferred Card earns more points on everyday spending, too.
+You now get 3x points per dollar on dining (was 2x), 3x points per dollar for online grocery purchases (was 1x), 3x points per dollar on select streaming services (was 1x), 5x points per dollar on travel purchased through the Chase travel portal (previously 1x), and still gets 2x points per dollar spent on all other travel purchases.

 Let's take a closer look at this new benefit and how you can use it to help offset part of your annual fee.